tbinte/coord-convert/README.md

 [![Build Status](https://travis-ci.org/tbinte/coord-convert.svg?branch=v0.0.1)](https://travis-ci.org/tbinte/coord-convert)

 A small library that convert one part of geographical coordinates from degree minutes format to decimal format.
+More conversions to follow.

 ## Installation